Companies that use cash basis accounting record revenues when they receive cash and expenses when they pay cash.

 Five Column Cash Basis Transaction Record For a Small Business

 The record can add additional columns, of course, to show different categories of revenues or expenses.
-The only structure required in the records is to include enough different revenue and expense categories to meet tax reporting requirements.
+The only structure required in the register is to include enough different revenue and expense categories to meet tax reporting requirements.

 Where is Cash Basis Accounting Sufficient?